Skip to main content

 tip

-The method described below requires Espanso v2.1.1 or above, so make sure to have an up-to-date version.
+The method described below requires Espanso v2.1.1 or above, so make sure you have an up-to-date version.

 Now that we covered the basics, let's discuss how to choose the right filter for your use-case.